 What is a Builder’s Risk Insurance Policy?

-Builder’s Risk is also called course of construction insurance.
-This is a clue to what the coverage is designed to protect.
+Builder’s Risk has another name: course of construction insurance.
+This is a clue to what protection the coverage provides.
 This policy protects your construction company from financial loss that arises from damage to the structures or building during the course of construction.
 In other words, it stretches from the beginning of the project to the end.

 Does Builder’s Risk provide coverage for all property damage?